UCL/research-computing-with-cpp/11Performance/02valgrind.md

 Finally, replace the ls command to:

-1. create a build directory
+1. create a build directory in the source code directory
-1. run cmake
+1. run cmake from the build directory
-1. run make
+1. run make in the build directory

 ## Running valgrind on program called `awful`